Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

                 - `<pgc>`: The number of the PGC you want to remux (integer between 1 and 99)
                 - `<output_file>`: The path to the output file

-        !!! warning "Converting PCM audio to FLAC"
+            !!! warning "PCM audio"

-            ??? question "Why is this necessary?"
-                DVD PCM audio uses big-endian byte order, while WAV files use little-endian.
-                FFmpeg,
-                at the time of writing,
-                does not automatically handle this,
-                so we need to do it manually ourselves.

-                Since PCM is already raw,
-                it makes sense to convert it to FLAC which will maintain the quality
-                while also ensuring proper byte order.
-                You can also opt to convert it to a lossy audio format, such as AAC or Opus,
-                should you not want to use FLAC.

-            If your DVDISO has PCM audio
+                If your DVDISO has PCM audio,
-            (which you can figure out
-            by checking the file
-            in either FFprobe or MediaInfo),<br>
-            you **must** to convert it to FLAC.
+                you **must** to convert it to FLAC, as FFmpeg does not
+                automatically handle this conversion.
                 You can do that
                 by adding the following parameter
                 after `-c copy`:

                 ```bash
                 -c:a flac -compression_level:a 8
                 ```

                 If you have any tracks that are not PCM, you can prevent them from being converted by replacing `-c:a` with `-codec:<stream_id>`,
                 where `<stream_id>` is the ID of the track you want to convert.
                 You will need to add one of these for each track
                 you want to convert.

     === "PgcDemux"